Google Maps

 Get yourself on Google

-Google My Business provides a completely FREE listing for your business which appears on Google Maps.
-There is absolutely no reason why you should not be on it!
+Google’s Business Profile provides a completely FREE listing for your business which appears on Google Maps.
 It’s a wonderful way to advertise your business and, what’s more, it means you can appear at the TOP of the Google search results, as part of the map (see screenshot below).
 You are effectively recommended by Google with no expenditure and no SEO headaches.

-You can include links to your website, contact information, photos, opening hours and, importantly, customers can then leave you reviews.
+You can include links to your website, contact information, photos, opening hours and, importantly, customers can then leave you star rating and reviews.
+You can even create social media style posts and advertise event listings too.

-Take a look below at the two examples of my business as they show up – all thanks to Google Business. …and remember this is totally free.
+Take a look below at the two examples of my business as they show up – all thanks to my Business Profile. …and remember this is totally free.

 Google Maps Results